 We’ve crafted a menu that bridges our love for local farming with our passion for feel good, comfort food.
 We combine New England ingredients with bold Caribbean and Southern flavors to create a meal that’s enticing and fresh.
 From our signature jerk sauce to our sunflower-seed parsley pesto, all of our marinades and dressings are made fresh in house without additives or preservatives.
 We do our best to source our produce and meats from local farms and small regional family farms.
 In addition, we partner with local bakers to bring you hand-crafted desserts made with simple ingredients.

-We care deeply about food, community and health.
-That’s why we’ve embarked on a journey to make healthy, affordable foods available in all neighborhoods.
-We believe that everyone, no matter where they live or what their income, should have access to real food.
-Visit our blog to learn more about our ongoing commitment to food justice issues.
+We care about food, community and health.
+That’s why we’ve embarked on a journey to make healthy, affordable good food available.
+Visit our blog to learn more about our ongoing commitment to disrupting the food system.

 Learn the stories behind our customer favorites.